Permafrost/Tundra/README.md

     * `$list` is the String[] list shrunk from the end of the list by the desired item count by truncating items from the end of the list.
 If the list is smaller than the count, an empty list is returned.

+* #### tundra.list.string:slice

+  Returns a new list which is a subset of the items in the given list.

+  * Inputs:
+    * `$list` is the list to be sliced.
+    * `$index` is the zero-based start index from which to take the slice.
+    * `$length` is the number of items to include in the slice.

+  * Outputs:
+    * `$list` is the desired subset or slice of the given list.

+* #### tundra.list.string:sort

+  Returns a new list sorted according to the [natural ordering] of the given list's items.

+  * Inputs:
+    * `$list` is the list to be sorted.

+  * Outputs:
+    * `$list` is the sorted list.

+* #### tundra.list.string:squeeze

+  Replaces runs of one or more whitespace characters (space, tab, carriage return, line feed) with a single space character in the given list of strings.

+  * Inputs:
+    * `$list` is a list of strings to squeeze extraneous whitespace from.

+  * Outputs:
+    * `$list` is the input list of strings with extraneous whitespace characters removed and replaced with a single space character.

+* #### tundra.list.string:substitute

+  Attempts variable substitution on each string in the given list by replacing all occurrences of substrings matching "%key%" with the associated (optionally scoped) value.

+  Optionally replaces null or non-existent values with the given default value.

+  * Inputs:
+    * `$list` is a list of strings to perform variable substitution on.
+    * `$pipeline` is an optional IData document used to scope the variable substitution.
+If not specified, the substitution is unscoped (resolved against the pipeline itself).
+    * `$default` is an optional default value to substitute in place of null or missing values.

+  * Outputs:
+    * `$list` is the input list of strings with variable substitution patterns, such as "%key%", replaced with the value of the key (resolved against either `$pipeline`, if specified, or the pipeline itself).

+* #### tundra.list.string:trim

+  Removes leading and trailing whitespace from each string in the given list.

+  * Inputs:
+    * `$list` is a list of strings to be trimmed of leading and trailing whitespace characters.

+  * Outputs:
+    * `$list` is the input list of strings with leading and trailing whitespace characters removed.

+* #### tundra.list.string:unique

+  Returns a new list with all duplicates from the given list removed, such that no two items are equal.

+  * Inputs:
+    * `$list` is the list to process.

+  * Outputs:
+    * `$list` is the resulting list with all duplicate items removed.

+* #### tundra.list.string:uppercase

+  Converts all strings in the given list to upper case.

+  * Inputs:
+    * `$list` is a list of strings to be converted to upper case.
+    * `$locale` optionally identifies the case transformation rules to be used for a given [Locale].
+If not specified, the [default locale] is used.

+  * Outputs:
+    * `$list` is the resulting list of upper case strings, where all characters have been converted to their upper case equivalent according to the transformation rules of the given [Locale].

 ### MIME